 Cocoron feels like it was developed by someone who really loved Mega Man but believed that it never reached its full potential.
-Looking at the developers, the game was made by Takeru, who also made a rather decent Mega Man clone called Seirei Densetsu Lickle, also known as Little Samson to North America.
-(This English version is one of the rarest official NES carts out there.)
+Turns out it was directed by Akira Kitamura, planner and character designer of the original Mega Man, who also made another Mega Man like game called Seirei Densetsu Lickle, also known as Little Samson to North America.
 In Cocoron, instead of merely adopting weapons from enemies, you're given the freedom to create your own character, literally out of spare parts.

 You can, for example, stick the head of a Gundam on the body of Astro Boy (complete with jets in its shoes) and arm it with shurikens.

 Or stick a smiley face on a tank and give it boomerangs.

 Or a ninja Godzilla who can throw deadly baseballs.

 There are eight head types - Hero, Ninja, Robot, Alien, Fighter, Monster, Ghost, and the enigmatic Question Mark (a smiley face, a clown face and a pumpkin head), each with three visual variations; eight body types - Armor, Wing, Jet, Cyborg, Boat, Buggy, Tank, and yet another Question Mark (this includes a cloud and a spring); and eight types of weapons - Parasol, Boomerang, Shuriken, Baseball, Pencil, Crystal, Flower, and Musical Notes.
 Your selection determines a number of skills, including their maximum HP, their speed, and of course, their abilities.
 You start the adventure assembling one of these heroes, and can make a new one after each boss fight.
 Once one is killed, you can choose to reuse them, or bring one of your new creations into battle.